Investment

 California investors usually land in one of three buckets: conventional for best pricing, DSCR for cash-flow-based qualifying, or portfolio for flexibility.
 The right answer depends on your income profile, reserves, property strategy, and county loan size.

 If you're financing a California rental and want to see the real numbers, get a quote.
-We'll compare conventional, DSCR, and portfolio options so you can choose the loan that fits the deal instead of guessing from rate sheets.
+We'll compare conventional, DSCR, and portfolio options so you can pick the loan that fits the deal.

 BM